 A study was designed to examine the effect of four-direction shoulder stretching exercises for patients with idiopathic adhesive capsulitis.4 All subjects received the same exercise protocol.
 Researchers studied the effects of treatment on pain, range of motion, function and quality of life measures.
 Comparisons were made between pretest scores and final scores at follow-up, with a mean duration of 22 months.

 In this study, the researchers saw significant improvements in outcome variables, and concluded that the treatment was successful.
 We must hold conclusions drawn from this design as suspect, however.
 The design is weak because it has no comparison group, making it especially vulnerable to threats to internal validity.
 Although the researcher can demonstrate change in the dependent variable by comparing pretest and posttest scores, there is always the possibility that some events other than the experimental treatment occurred within the time frame of the study that caused the observed change.
-Therefore, this design is particularly threatened by history and maturation effects.
-In ...
+Therefore, this design is particularly threatened by history and ...